What Are My Responsibilities?

 - Key person insurance — Sometimes a business has employees that are essential to its operation.
 If the person leaves or dies, the business can be impacted.
 Key person insurance protects your business against this loss.

-- Disability and critical illness insurance – If someone becomes disabled or has to leave work due to a critical illness, these insurance policies will provide money to help them.
+- Disability and critical illness insurance – If someone becomes disabled or must leave work due to a critical illness, these insurance policies will provide money to help them.
 Disability insurance pays an amount of money for a set period of time due to an illness or injury that prevents working.
 Critical illness insurance usually pays out a sum of money upon diagnosis by a doctor of a critical illness that is covered under the policy.

 - Key Man or Partnership insurance – If you have a business partner and they pass away, this kind of insurance provides you with money to purchase the partner’s share of the business.
 The money usually goes to the estate of the deceased partner.